Share Ownership Scheme

 The Shared Ownership Scheme was designed to assist persons whose means were below a certain level in purchasing a home.
-It is now close to new entrants.
+It is now closed to new entrants.

-Under the shared ownership scheme, which is now historical, the proportion of ownership which being purchased may be increased by adding to the mortgage or purchase by cash.
+Under this shared ownership scheme, which is now historical, the proportion of ownership that is being purchased may be increased by adding to the mortgage or purchase by cash.
 Full ownership must be purchased within 30 years.
-Further financing may be undertaken to undertake full purchase.
+Further financing may be undertaken to undertake the full purchase.

-The scheme allowed persons to start buying a part share of the house increasing the proportion progressively, until completely owned.
-Buyers made payments to the mortgage and paid rent with local authority on the local authority\’s equity part at a rate of 4.3 percent.
+The scheme allowed persons to start buying a part share of the house, increasing the proportion progressively until it was completely owned.
+Buyers made payments to the mortgage and paid the rent with the local authority on the local authority\’s equity part at a rate of 4.3 per cent.

 Applicants under the scheme needed approval in principle for shared ownership by the local authority.
 A new or existing house had to be identified.
 A newly constructed house was permitted.
 Local authorities might sell existing houses under the scheme.
 The house must be suitable or meet local authority standards.

 The upper limit for the purchase price was set by the local authority.
-Local authorities also set the max percentage of income that could be a apportioned to rent or mortgage payments.
+Local authorities also set the maximum percentage of income that could be apportioned to rent or mortgage payments.

 - they are in need of housing and